microsoft/PartsUnlimitedMRP/docs/HOL_Continuous-Integration-with-Visual-Studio-Online-Build/HOL_Continuous-Integration-with-Visual-Studio-Online-Build.md

 ![](<media/clone_mrp.png>)

+**NOTE:** you must install Git before you can run Git clone from the command line.
+Download and install Git from here: [https://git-scm.com/](https://git-scm.com/ "https://git-scm.com/")

 **5.** Add your Visual Studio Online repository as a new remote called **vso** and push to it your Visual Studio Online account